StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

 I am a rising fifth-year PhD student in Decision Sciences at INSEAD.
 I am immensely fortunate to be mentored and advised by [Hamsa Bastani](https://hamsabastani.github.io/index.html) and [Spyros Zoumpoulis](https://www.insead.edu/faculty-personal-site/spyros-zoumpoulis/research).

-My research seeks to understand how humans interact with AI tools and to design operational frameworks that harness AI effectively.
-I focus on two main objectives: (i) studying the effects of algorithms, AI, and GenAI on human learning and decision-making, and (ii) developing governance policies that align AI use with individual and organizational goals.
-I am passionate about behavioral, service, and data-driven operations, especially in high-stakes applications, such as education and healthcare, where decisions shape both immediate performance and long-term outcomes.
+My research lies at the intersection of behavioral, service, and data-driven operations.
+I study <em>human–AI interactions</em> to inform the design of operational frameworks that harness AI effectively.
+I focus on two complementary dimensions: <em>tool design</em>—how AI systems should be structured to support human decision-making and performance—and <em>policy design</em>—who should use them, under what conditions, and with what guardrails.
+Through this work, I aim to advance theory and practice in the governance of human–AI systems, with the potential to both protect and enhance human well-being and organizational performance.

 Prior to my PhD, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
 I also contributed to women’s economic development through my public policy and education roles at MExoxo.
 I hold a B.S. and M.S. in Electrical and Computer Engineering from the National Technical University of Athens.